1996 Armenian presidential election: Protests and aftermath

 The leading opposition candidate Vazgen Manukyan officially received 41% of the vote.
 Claiming electoral fraud by the incumbent Ter-Petrosyan, Manukyan and his supporters began mass demonstrations in the afternoon of 23 September.
-An estimated of 200,000 people gathered in Freedom Square to protest the election results.
+An estimated 200,000 people gathered in Freedom Square to protest the election results.
 On 25 September, 150,000 to 200,000 of gathered in the same square in support of Manukyan.
 Manukyan led the demonstrators to Baghramyan Avenue, where the parliament building is located (the Electoral Commission was inside the building at the time).
 Later during the day, the protesters broke the fence surrounding the Armenian parliament and got into the building.
 They beat up the parliament speaker Babken Ararktsyan and vice-speaker Ara Sahakyan.
 The security forces were brought into Yerevan to restore order.
 On the same day, Defense Minister Vazgen Sargsyan stated that "even if they [the opposition] win 100 percent of the votes, neither the Army nor the National Security and Interior Ministry would recognize such political leaders."
 Sargsyan was later criticized by the West for this statement.
 Vazgen Sargsyan and Minister of National Security Serzh Sargsyan announced on public television that their respective agencies have prevented an attempted coup d'état.
 The government sent tanks and troops to Yerevan to enforce the ban on rallies and demonstrations on 26 September 1996.
 A number of opposition parliamentarians were stripped of legal immunity.
 Manukyan appealed to the Constitutional Court with a request for a new election, but it was rejected.